joe-c-29b/DataCleaning_withPython/README.md

 NullValues - functions for filtering for and manipulating null values

 SnakeCase - template for python function to convert all columns to snake case

+valueCounts - templae for python function to output the value counts for all columns in a dataframe